 Battered and bruised, Spring Villa still stands to represent all that has taken place there.
 A particular story is attached to the stairs inside.
 A young slave hid there in a plot to take down his master, William Yonge, in which he succeeded, stabbing him and leaving him to die from blood loss.
 People have reported seeing apparitions on the higher stories of the house, though one of those levels cannot be reached.
 Others feel unease and are being pushed on the 13th step (where William Yonge died).
 Voices and the sound of a piano playing have also been noticed.

 Kenworthy Hall in Marion

 Edward Kenworthy Carslile (the man behind the Kenworthy property) was born in 1810 in Georgia.
 He moved with his mother to Perry County, Alabama as a young man as his mother had family who were established cotton planters.
-Later on, Edward decided that he wanted to build an estate indicitive to his family’s social standing.
+Later on, Edward decided that he wanted to build an estate indicative of his family’s social standing.
 Plans evolved over the course of several months and the family had moved into the home by 1860.
 The home today is infamous its hauntings.
-For example, a young woman, who haunts the forth floor tower is often spotted in the windows as it is said she sits and waits for her lover to return, though he died in the American Civil War.
+For example, a young woman, who haunts the fourth floor tower is often spotted in the windows as it is said she sits and waits for her lover to return, though he died in the American Civil War.